Support Home Questionnaire Builder 2 Binding Guide

 Each participant has their own unique Store - data that belongs to them and stays with them for the duration of the experiment.
 You can think of it as a little backpack or suitcase that each participant carries with them, and you can put values in there and then retrieve them again later.
 In the first generation of tools, this was referred to as Embedded Data - we've changed the name to Store because we think it's a better term, but it fulfils the same function.

 For example, imagine an experiment where we want participants to do one task if they prefer cats, and a different task if they prefer dogs.
-We would have a questionnaire first that asks them whether they prefer cats or dogs, and then save that response to the store so that we can use it in a branch node later:
+We would have a questionnaire first that asks them whether they prefer cats or dogs, and then save that response to the Store so that we can use it in a branch node later:

-Schematic of an experiment branching participants to a Dog Task or Cat Task depending on their pet value saved in the Store
+Schematic of an experiment branching participants to a Dog Task or Cat Task depending on their Pet value saved in the Store